SuryaVamsi991/SentinelOps-Autonomous-DevOps-AI/CONTRIBUTING.md

 ### 2. Adding New AI Analysis Rules

-If you want to improve the `RiskAnalyzer`:
+If you want to improve the `RiskAnalyzer` or `SimulationEngine`:

 1. Navigate to `sentinelops-backend/app/services/risk_analyzer.py`.
-2. Add your logic to the `analyze_pr` method.
+2. For predictive simulations, check `app/services/simulation_service.py`.
 3. If it's a new metric, ensure you update the Pydantic schemas in `app/schemas/pull_request.py`.

 ### 3. Training the ML Model